 at Blue Nile

-Blue zircon is known as one of the modern December birthstones alongside blue topaz and tanzanite.
-The more traditional December birthstones are lapis lazuli and turquoise.
+Blue zircon counts among the modern December birthstones alongside blue topaz and tanzanite, while the more traditional December birthstones include lapis lazuli and turquoise.

-Known by the mineral name, zirconium silicate, zircon is not to be confused with cubic zirconia, which is a synthetic diamond simulant.
-Zircon has the chemical formula ZrSiO4 and boasts a unique tetragonal crystal stem and is transparent in nature.
-Cubic zirconia, by contrast, is made of zirconium oxide, which proves they are completely different.
+Known by the mineral name, zirconium silicate, zircon is not to be confused with cubic zirconia, a synthetic diamond simulant.
+Zircon has the chemical formula ZrSiO4 and boasts a tetragonal crystal structure.
+Cubic zirconia, by contrast, is made of zirconium oxide and has a cubic crystal structure.

 December is the month to be jolly and make merry, so why not splurge on unique zircon, tanzanite and turquoise birthstone rings.